Skip to main content

 Session

-A lightweight orchestration handle — metadata, participants, current agent, pending approvals.
-It holds no messages; the harness does.
+A lightweight orchestration handle - metadata, participants, current sub-agent, pending approvals.
+The session record is not the message store; conversation history lives with the harness.

 Participant